GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

     behavior of the connector or the underlying GCS objects.
 However it will affect the number of splits Hadoop MapReduce uses for a given input.

+*   `fs.gs.create.items.conflict.check.enable` (default: `true`)

+    Enables a check that ensures that conflicting directories do not exist when creating files and conflicting files do not exist when creating directories.

 *   `fs.gs.glob.algorithm` (default: `CONCURRENT`)

     Glob search algorithm to use in Hadoop